 What to do in the Dominican Republic

-Watersports: Swim with dolphins or go windsurfing in the calm waters of the Caribbean sea, surf the Atlantic coast breaks, learn to kitesurf, scuba dive or snorkel in stunning coral reefs.
-The best beaches for surfing are on the north side of the island.
+Swim with dolphins or go windsurfing in the calm waters of the Caribbean sea, surf the Atlantic coast breaks, learn to kitesurf, scuba dive or snorkel in stunning coral reefs.
+The best beaches for surfing are on the north side of the island, the seas are a little choppier, but still child-friendly.

-Nightlife: Learn the Merengue if you think you can follow the beat, if not you can settle for the slower paced ‘Bachata', or watch the experts perform on stage.
+Learn the Merengue if you think you can follow the beat, if not you can settle for the slower paced ‘Bachata', or watch the experts perform on stage.
 Dance all night in the beach clubs, or discover the vibrant nightlife of Santo Domingo, the country's capital and beating heart.
+Or check out the Latin beats and nightlife in Puerto Plata, or Punta Cana on the Atlantic coastline.

 Excursions and Attractions